mcolominas/rover/README.md

 ```
 {
   "error": 1005,
-  "message": "A rover already exists at the indicated position"
+  "message": "A rover already exists on this planet."
 }
 ```